 THC-P – Is the cannabinoid allowed in Germany?

-In our comprehensive guide to THC-P , we have compiled everything we could find out about this potent cannabinoid.
+In our extensive guide to THC-P we have compiled everything we know about this potent cannabinoid in experience could bring.
 However, the question of whether THC-P is legal remained largely unanswered.
 You can find out why this is the case and how THC-P can best be legally classified in this article.

 Why are some cannabinoids legal in Germany?

 According to the Law on New Psychoactive Substances (NpSG), synthetic cannabinoids – also known as cannabinoid mimetics – are largely banned.
 These are not obtained from the cannabis plant, but are manufactured artificially, such as Spice or K2, which were banned due to their strong and dangerous side effects.

 In the case of tetrahydrocannabiphorol, the question arises as to whether it is produced synthetically or occurs naturally in the cannabis plant.
 Since THC-P occurs naturally in the cannabis plant, but can also be produced from other cannabinoids through hydrogenation, one could also speak of a semi-synthetic cannabinoid.
 Many manufacturers are therefore convinced that the NpSG does not apply to their products containing THCP, even if THC-P has an intoxicating effect, similar to cannabinoids such as H4CBD or HHC.

 Since THC-P - as far as we know - is not explicitly listed in the Narcotics Act (BtMG), many manufacturers and consumers assume that THC-P is legal.
 This means that products from THCP flowers to THCP vape could also be legal in Germany.
 THC-P is currently still legal in Germany - at least that's what you might think if you see the growing number of THCP-containing products on the market.
 However, we cannot guarantee this and you may even be liable to prosecution if you buy or possess products containing THCP.